 The hard questions are the select all that apply (SATA) and prioritization questions, because many of the answer choices are going to be correct, and you will have to decipher the most correct choice in order to get credit.

 How will it feel if I am doing well enough to pass the NCLEX-RN in 75 questions?

 If you are at or above the passing threshold for the NCLEX-RN, that means that you are getting all of the hardest questions in the testing bank, and probably not seeing the easier questions.

 If you don’t know how this test works, you might assume that you’re an idiot since every single question seems like the hardest one imaginable.
 You have to remember that this test is not scored like ones you’ve taken in nursing school.
 There is no magical percentage that determines your grade at the end.
 In fact, there is no grade at all!

 So long as you are testing above the passing threshold, you could get every other question wrong and still pass your NCLEX-RN.
 In nursing school, that would be a massive fail at 50%.
 But the NCLEX is different, remember that!

 It’s a weird feeling for sure, but try not to stress out if it feels like you’re doing horribly.
 Maybe a genius will get all the hardest questions correct, but you don’t have to in order to pass the NCLEX-RN.

 Check out the full series of articles on the NCLEX

-UPDATE: We've created a mega thread with all the NCLEX articles on the Nursejanx Forum for you to discuss: Click here to check it out!
+UPDATE: Check out the mega thread with all the NCLEX articles on the Nursejanx Forum!